Australian Familial Pancreatic Cancer Cohort

 - Provide confirmation of diagnoses in affected relatives (if possible) or permission to access relevant medical records of deceased relatives

-As of March 2016, AFPaCC has enrolled 271 individuals, representing 171 different Australian families.
+As of November 2016 when recruitment ceased, AFPaCC has enrolled 298 individuals, representing 187 different Australian families.
 The pancreatic cancer diagnosis in at least one family member has been confirmed for almost 40% of families.
 A blood or archival tissue samples for affected relatives has been sourced for nearly 30% of AFPaCC families.
 Diagnosis confirmation and sample acquisition are important and ongoing AFPaCC processes.

 It is important to keep the AFPaCC registry as accurate and up to date as possible.
 If you are already a participant, and have new and relevant information about yourself or family, please contact the AFPaCC coordinator.